Edward Neumeier

-Edward Neumeier (born August 24, 1957) is an American screenwriter best known for his work on the science fiction movies RoboCop and Starship Troopers.
+Edward Neumeier (born August 24, 1957) is an American screenwriter best known for his work on the science fiction films RoboCop and Starship Troopers.
 He wrote the latter's sequels Starship Troopers 2: Hero of the Federation, Starship Troopers 3: Marauder (which he also directed) and Starship Troopers: Traitor of Mars.

 Early life

 Edward Vann Neumeier was born to Gloria and Edward James Neumeier.
 Neumeier graduated at Sir Francis Drake High School in San Anselmo, California.
-Neumeier studied journalism at the University of California at Santa Cruz, then attended the School of Motion Picture and Television at University of California at Los Angeles (UCLA).
+Neumeier studied journalism at the University of California, Santa Cruz, then attended the School of Motion Picture and Television at University of California, Los Angeles (UCLA).

 Career

 Early career

 After completing his bachelor's degree at UCLA, Neumeier started work in the Hollywood film business as a production assistant on the TV series Taxi.
 He went on to become a script reader in the Story Analyst's Union, working at Paramount Pictures and Columbia Pictures.
 During his time at Columbia, he advocated for putting Risky Business into production; after the film became an unexpected success, he moved on to a job as a junior executive at the Universal Pictures company.